mattrglobal/oidc-client-bound-assertions-spec/spec.md

 The Response from the Token Endpoint MUST include the Credential in the form of an object with value for `format` indicating the credentials format and `data` containing the Credential.

-The following is a non-normative example of a JSON-LD based Credential.
+The following is a non-normative example of a response from the token endpoint featuring a JSON-LD based Credential.

 ```
 {